gitlabhq/gitlabhq/doc/gitlab-geo/configuration.md

 1. Configure the primary node
 1. Replicate some required configurations between the primary and the secondaries
-1. Start GitLab on the secondary node's machine
+1. Start GitLab in the secondary node's machine
 1. Configure every secondary node in the primary's Admin screen

 After GitLab's instance is online and defined in **Geo Nodes** admin screen,